 RV ownership has grown from 7.9 million households in 2005 to over 9 million today.

-Over 11% of US households own an RV.
+Over 11% of US households own a recreational vehicle.

 More than 50% of RVers take their pets away with them.

 Over 40 million Americans regularly go RVing, with over 25 million RVing a year.

 The average RV owner is male and 38-55, however, there is a rise of solo female RVers.

 A family of 4 can save between 21-64% in travel costs via over traditional vacations.

 The industry contributed over $114 billion to the US economy in 2018.

 10% of 35-year old’s use a recreational vehicle once a year.

 They can cost anywhere between $6000 - $500,000.

 RVers spend between 3 – 4 weeks in their recreational vehicle a year.